TacticalReader/Restaurant-template-website/README.md

 Feel free to customize the example code based on your specific implementation.
 This scrollspy feature contributes to a more user-friendly and interactive browsing experience.
 ---

+## Contact Information

+If you have any questions or would like to collaborate, you can reach out to us through the following contact information:

+- **Email:** srivastavatanmay561@gmail.com
+- **Alternative Email:** yashsrivastava561@gmail.com
+- **Phone:** +91 6394729329,
+- **Address:** Uttar Pradesh, Bahraich, 271801

+Feel free to connect with us, and we'll get back to you as soon as possible!
+---